Article

 Hot Springs National Park Archives

 In 1902, B’nai B’rith District Grand Lodge No. 7 held their annual convention in Little Rock, Arkansas.
 Grand Lodge No. 7 represented just one of many regional hubs for B’nai B’rith, then the oldest and largest Jewish philanthropic institution in the United States.
-Convention participants at Grand Lodge No. 7 argued the newest site for B’nai B’rith’s attention and funds was Hot Springs, Arkansas.
+Convention participants at Grand Lodge No. 7 encouraged the group to turn their attention to Hot Springs, Arkansas.
 “This city is a veritable mecca for a large number of poor Jews who seek health,” and that a new hospital in Hot Springs was “a crying necessity.”[1]
 After a decade of advocacy, B’nai B’rith, with the cooperation of Hot Springs Reservation (later Hot Springs National Park), completed construction of the Leo N. Levi Memorial Hospital.
-The charitable hospital opened in 1914 and remains open to this day.
-The Levi Memorial Hospital was not only a local node of Jewish infrastructure, but also became an example of Jewish philanthropy and medical knowledge at a national level.
+The charitable hospital opened in 1914 and remains open today.

 A building with four stories sits in a hillside with flags above it.